 Description: In cooperation with Skagit Transit and WSDOT, SCOG will continue to develop regional performance targets.
 In SFY 2025, SCOG will assist WSDOT with obtaining local National Highway System information to inform the statewide Transportation Asset Management Plan.
-WSDOT set Greenhouse Gas (GHG) emissions targets in February 2024, consistent with a new federal rule published in December 2023.
-SCOG has until July 30, 2024 to set regional GHG emissions targets for the first time.
 Other regional performance targets may be revisited by SCOG in SFY 2025 if necessary, including regional FTA targets for transit asset management and transit safety, in consultation with Skagit Transit and WSDOT.